-Wellstar patients are among the first in Georgia to benefit from a new, FDA-approved imaging technology that detects the extent of prostate cancer earlier and with greater accuracy than current imaging methods.
+Wellstar patients were among the first in Georgia to benefit from an FDA-approved imaging technology that detects the extent of prostate cancer earlier and with greater accuracy than current imaging methods.

 A diagnostic agent is given to patients as an injection.
 Once it is in the body, it binds to PSMA, or Prostate Specific Membrane Antigens.
 Prostate cancer cells usually have a higher level of PSMA.